Hackers News Hackers News

 • Affected Distributions and Kernel Versions

-Dirty Frag belongs to the same vulnerability class as Dirty Pipe and Copy Fail (CVE-2026-31431), but targets the frag member of the kernel’s struct sk_buff rather than struct pipe_buffer.
+Dirty Frag is a unique LPE that chains two separate page-cache write vulnerabilities: the xfrm-ESP Page-Cache Write and the RxRPC Page-Cache Write.
+Its mechanism is similar in class to previously identified flaws like Dirty Pipe and Copy Fail (CVE-2026-31431), but it specifically targets the frag member within the kernel’s struct sk_buff, rather than struct pipe_buffer.

-• ESP variant: Available on most distros but requires user namespace creation — blocked on some Ubuntu configurations via AppArmor policy.
+• ESP variant: Generally available on most distributions but necessitates user namespace creation, which is blocked on certain Ubuntu configurations by AppArmor policies.

-• RxRPC variant: No namespace privilege required, but rxrpc.ko is absent on most distros like RHEL 10.1 by default — yet ships and auto-loads on Ubuntu.
+• RxRPC variant: Does not require namespace privileges, but the rxrpc.ko module is absent by default on many distributions like RHEL 10.1, though it ships and auto-loads on Ubuntu.

-Chaining the two exploits closes both blind spots, achieving root on essentially every major distribution.
-The exploit first attempts the ESP path; if unshare(CLONE_NEWUSER) fails, it automatically falls back to the RxRPC path targeting /etc/passwd.
+The ingenious chaining of these two exploits effectively eliminates these blind spots, enabling root access on virtually every major Linux distribution.
+The exploit first attempts the ESP path and, if unshare(CLONE_NEWUSER) fails, automatically falls back to the RxRPC path, targeting /etc/passwd.

 Affected Distributions and Kernel Versions

-The ESP vulnerability has been present since commit cac2661c53f3 (January 2017), and the RxRPC flaw since 2dc334f1a63a (June 2023), giving the chain an effective window of approximately 9 years.
+The ESP vulnerability has been present since commit cac2661c53f3 (January 2017), and the RxRPC flaw since 2dc334f1a63a (June 2023), creating an effective exploitation window of approximately nine years.
 Confirmed affected distributions include:

 • Ubuntu 24.04.4 (kernel 6.17.0-23-generic)